Most common types of data integration methods

 2. Common Data Storage

-As opposed to uniform data access, CDS includes data version management and allows you to combine data from very different sources (mainframes, databases, flat files, etc.)
+As opposed to uniform data access, CDS includes data version management and allows you to combine data from different sources (mainframes, databases, flat files, etc.)

-3. Application Based Integration
+3. Application-Based Integration

-Application Based Integration solutions are specialized programs that locate, retrieve and integrate your data.
+Application-based Integration solutions are specialized programs that locate, retrieve and integrate your data.
 Using these, you can transform and integrate data so that information from different sources is made compatible.

-Application Based Integration accesses various data sources and returns integrated results to the user.
+Application-based Integration accesses various data sources and returns integrated results to the user.
 This method becomes increasingly complex as the number of system interfaces and data formats to homogenize and integrate grows.

 4. Common User Interface

 The Common User Interface approach gives no unified view of the data.
-This method has obvious scaling limitations and it can only be used with a minimal number of sources and a small volume of data.
+This method has obvious scaling limitations and can only be used with a minimal number of sources and a small volume of data.

 5. Middleware Data Integration

-Middleware is a layer of software that creates a common platform for all interactions internal and external to the organization—system-to-system, system-to-database, human-to-system, web-based, and mobile-device-based interactions.
-Middleware integration refers to applications that connect two or more applications.
+Middleware is a layer of software that creates a common platform for all interactions internal and external to the organization:

-Middleware integration tools are great to connect critical internal and external systems.
 Middleware technology has helped many companies rationalize legacy IT systems into reusable, general-purpose functionality blocks that facilitate quicker changes to business processes.

 Many middleware services are accessed through APIs.
 APIs are sets of tools, definitions, and protocols that allow applications to communicate with each other.
 APIs make it possible to connect completely different products and services through a common layer.